Search this site

 "Yes, you are my slave."

-"I am going home; let's see what you can do about it."
+"I am going home; let's see what you do about it."

 "How can you go home?
 Is this a joke?
 You have had your turn at striking the billet and, now, you must allow me to complete my turn."

-"Okay, return the guava that I had given you yesterday."
+"Okay, return the guava I gave you yesterday."

 "I have eaten it up."